 Once enabled, iThemes Security Pro will automatically update a plugin or theme if it fixes a vulnerability that was found by the Site Scanner.

-The iThemes Security Pro Site Scan is a powerful tool to protect your WordPress website from the number one culprit of hacked WordPress websites.
-In the coming months, we plan to add File Level Malware Scanning and Automatic Malware Remediation to the Site Scan to add more layers of protection to your website.
+The iThemes Security Pro Site Scan is a powerful tool to protect your WordPress website from the number one culprit of hacked WordPress websites. iThemes Security Pro, our WordPress security plugin, offers 50+ ways to secure and protect your website from common WordPress security vulnerabilities.
+With WordPress, two-factor authentication, brute force protection, strong password enforcement, and more, you can add extra layers of security to your website.

 Each week, Michael puts together the WordPress Vulnerability Report to help keep your sites safe.
 As Product Manager at iThemes, he helps us continue to improve the iThemes product lineup.
 He’s a giant nerd & loves learning about all things tech, old & new.
 You can find Michael hanging out with his wife & daughter, reading or listening to music when not working.